What is a noun?

 Noun Rule Possessive

-Singular: family of birds à bird’s family
+Singular: a family of birds, à bird’s family

-Plural: color of eggs à egg’s color
+Plural: color of eggs, à egg’s color

 Plurals not ending in ‘s’ (hat of men à men’s hats)